|

 and Human Slaughterhouse.

-Another project of the era was the CD-ROM or limited-edition LP Dog Jaw (Heresee, 2005), possibly their most futuristic vision yet, drenched in galactic drones, electric turbulence, vocal samples, manipulated found sounds and instrumental doodling; pure abstract horror soundsculpting (notably A2).
+Another project of the era was the limited-edition LP Dog Jaw (Heresee, 2005), possibly their most futuristic vision yet, drenched in strident galactic drones, harsh electric turbulence, warped vocal samples and manipulated found sounds; pure abstract horror soundsculpting.

 Having replace Dilloway with Mike Connelly, Wolf Eyes displayed a more